chirag-08x/chirag-08x/README.md

 🌍 Hailing from the vibrant landscapes of India, I'm fueled by a passion for innovation and excellence in software development.

 💼 Over the past 2 years, I've honed my skills as a Frontend Developer, contributing to impactful projects across diverse industries.
-My journey has taken me through exciting roles at Gamitar (Full-time), Azodha (Intern), Micro (Intern), and Kyte (Freelance).
+My journey has taken me through exciting roles at Aventisia (Full-time), Gamitar (Full-time), Azodha (Intern), Micro (Intern), and Kyte (Freelance).

 🚀 My ambition is to evolve into a Software Engineer, where I can collaborate with a dynamic team and continue to push the boundaries of what's possible in technology.